JonasBchrt/ami-image/README.md

 ## ami-stage

-The custom AMI stage does the following:
+The custom AMI stage does the following (cf. [blank.yml](.github/workflows/blank.yml)):

 * Create an additional directory `ami-stage` with sub-directory `ami`: `mkdir -p ami-stage/ami`.
 * Create a shell script `00-run-chroot.sh` in the `ami` directory, which is to be executed by root and write to it: `cat > ami-stage/ami/00-run-chroot.sh`.
 * The following lines go into the script:
 1) Install the version control system git: `apt install -y git`.
-2) Use git to clone the desired AMI-System repository from Github: `git clone -b jonas-dev https://github.com/AMI-system/pi_inferences.git`.
+2) Use git to clone the desired AMI-System repository from Github: `git clone -b jonas-dev https://github.com/AMI-system/pi_inferences.git`. *Modify this if you want to build an OS image based on a different branch or a different repository.*
-3) Switch into the cloned directory: `cd pi_inferences`.
+3) Switch into the cloned directory: `cd pi_inferences`. *Modify this if your repository has a different name.*
-4) Make the cloned installation script executable: `chmod +x install.sh`.
+4) Make the cloned installation script executable: `chmod +x install.sh`. *Modify this if the installation script in your branch/repository has a different name.*
-5) Run the installation script: `./install.sh`.
+5) Run the installation script: `./install.sh`. *Modify this if the installation script in your branch/repository has a different name.*
-* Make the created shell script executable: `chmod +x ami-stage/ami/00-run-chroot.sh`
+* Make the created shell script executable: `chmod +x ami-stage/ami/00-run-chroot.sh`.
+* Indicate that the stage exports and OS image: `touch ami-stage/EXPORT_IMAGE`.

 ## Runners